The primary concerns are that:

 1. New computers have a consistent but unique name

 The Windows limit on the number of characters in a device name is 15.
 If you rename a computer via RMM, the RMM agent may accept more than 15 characters, but the actual resulting host name will be truncated.
-It is best to choose hostnames with no more than 12 characters, in case we ever need to append a new number to the name (e.g., Custum-PC-01 > Custum-PC-01-02).
+Therefore, it's best to choose hostnames with no more than 12 characters, in case we ever need to append a new number to the name (e.g., Custum-PC-01 > Custum-PC-01-02).

 For Hyper V Hosts - Special Considerations